 Please list the class number and name for each entry and send the completed form with the appropriate fee to John Davis at 8 Lambourne Way, by Sunday 2nd September 2018.
-Cheques should be made payable to Thruxton Village Association.
+Cheques should be made payable to Thruxton War Memorial Hall.
 Families may use one form providing they clearly indicate the date of birth of any child entering an exhibit in Section 4.
 Section 4 entries are free – all others 50p each or £1 after 3rd September.

 (Please add your own columns !!
 This Website can't do that)

 Class Number | Class Description | Fee